OkanErturk16/Numpy-Circular-Buffer/README.md

 # Numpy-Circular-Buffer
 Circular buffer implementation for Python, Numpy.

+Numpy has very useful methods, yet, no buffer implementation is included.
+Especially for real-time processing applications, buffer-aided designs are of significant importance.
+Therefore, I share my circular buffer implementation written in Python, Numpy.
+The implementation is very simple and can be traced only by reading the code.

 The script numpyCircularBuffer.py includes the implementation of circular buffer class based on Numpy.
 An example usage of circular buffer class is given in mainExp.py

 ```python
 import numpyCircularBuffer as ncb